QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 + _ZZ
 ```

-They have convenience properties to extract only the stabilizer and destabilizer
+They have convenience methods to extract only the stabilizer and destabilizer
 pieces:

 ```jldoctest destab